Image Credit: Ecodyst

 A sample is heated while its boiling point is simultaneously decreased by a vacuum that is induced by the lab rotary evaporator.
 The boiling point reduces when the pressure of the liquid is decreased, and the solvent can be vaporized at a much lower temperature than its normal boiling point.

-This is what makes rotary evaporation an extremely economical and efficient process.
+This is what makes a rotary evaporation unit an extremely economical and efficient process.

 EcoChyll lab rotary evaporators from Ecodyst